lamtalaa/Loveboard/README.md

 - Instant syncing of postcards, moods, postcard emoji reactions, and comments through Supabase realtime channels + client broadcasts.
 - Threaded postcard comments with inline edit/delete controls so you can reply (or tweak) in place.
 - Emoji reactions on each comment so you can leave a quick vibe check without typing.
+- Edited comments keep their original text so you can tap “View original” anytime for transparency.
 - Assets (photos, doodles, audio) stored in Supabase Storage and referenced from each postcard.
 - Optional push notifications so the other person gets an OS-level alert even when the tab is closed (requires HTTPS + Supabase Edge function).